-Class 05 Wildlife Identification, Ages 8-13 years old Class 06 Wildlife Identification, Ages 14 yrs. & over
+- Class 05 Wildlife Identification, Ages 8-13 years old - Class 06 Wildlife Identification, Ages 14 yrs. & over

 - 1. One exhibit per class. - 2.
-It is recommended exhibitor should attend at least one of the several Hunting & Wildlife educational clinics that will be offered by 4-H starting in November. - 3.
+It is recommended exhibitor should attend at least one of the several Hunting & Wildlife educational clinics. - 3.
 Depicting an area of Michigan and its wildlife animal information presented in one of three presentations: - 4.
 Depicting hunter safety information presented in one of three presentations: